Want to make the most of your painting prowess? This is the DIY toolkit you need.

 When you have all the essential painting and decorating tools, these nifty items help you out as you move from room to room on different projects around the home.

 Mixing stick for stirring

-Like brushes, rollers come in all different sizes.
-A selection of them means there’ll be no paint job too large or small that can’t be conquered.
+When you’re serious about home decorating and in it for the long haul, a selection of rollers in different sizes means there’ll be no paint job too large or small that can’t be conquered.